shaoziyang/MicroPython_Libs/README.md

 Micropython libraries for a wide variety of modules, components, sensors.

-Main purpose is let drive compatible with the esp8266 and pyb architectures, make it easy to use.
+Main purpose is let drive compatible with the esp8266, pyb amd other architectures, make it easy to use.

 Library will be continuous renewal.